OpenNebula/docs/source/administration/storage/lvm_ds.rst

 .. warning:: Note that datastores are not associated to any cluster by default, and they are supposed to be accessible by every single host.
 If you need to configure datastores for just a subset of the hosts take a look to the :ref:`Cluster guide <cluster_guide>`.

 After creating a new datastore the LN\_TARGET and CLONE\_TARGET parameters will be added to the template.
 These values should not be changed since they define the datastore behaviour.
-The default values for these parameters are defined in :ref:`oned.conf <oned_conf?&#transfer_driver>` for each driver.
+The default values for these parameters are defined in :ref:`oned.conf <oned_conf>` for each driver.

 Host Configuration
 ------------------